-At first, everything was done by paper and pencil.
-Eventually I was able to type up forms in Excel and change them, as I needed.
+At first, everything was done with paper and pencil.
+Eventually, I was able to type up forms in Excel and change them, as I needed.
 It made life much easier.

 I have also found it helpful to have a dated planner to track each appointment.
 Notes may be kept on the individual date’s page (including vitals) and old notes may be referred to.

 I also developed a binder that can easily be taken to appointments.
 It is divided into sections, the first two being medications and drug allergies.
 At each appointment I take those sheets out, hand them to the intake nurse, and a copy is made or the information entered into their computer.
 That way, I don’t have to fill out the same information every time we go.

 PP: In what ways could our readers customize your charts?